-Area I See the School of Science requirements under "Undergraduate Programs, Bachelor of Science Degree" in this bulletin.
+Area I See the School of Science requirements under "Undergraduate Programs" in this bulletin.
 The second semester of English composition may be satisfied with ENG W132 (or ENG W150), ENG W231, or TCM 320.

-Area II There is no foreign language requirement; however, knowledge of a foreign language is strongly recommended for any student planning to attend graduate school.
+Area II No foreign language is required; however, knowledge of a foreign language is strongly recommended for any student planning to attend graduate school.

-Areas IIIA and IIIB See the School of Science requirements under "Undergraduate Programs, Bachelor of Science Degree" in this bulletin.
+Areas IIIA and IIIB See the School of Science requirements under "Undergraduate Programs" in this bulletin.